 However, once lung injury has occurred and the patient is diagnosed with BPD, some patients are still taken care of as if they have acute lung disease, says Leif Nelin, MD, chief of the Division of Neonatology at Nationwide Children’s Hospital and a founder of the national Bronchopulmonary Dysplasia Collaborative.
 In fact, ventilator strategies and settings must change dramatically after severe BPD is established.

-The consortium has published a review of best practices for the interdisciplinary care of children with severe BPD, and included recommendations for ventilator and gas exchange strategies.
-The chart below is a guide, drawn from those recommendations and current clinical practice at Nationwide Children’s Hospital.
+The collaborative has published a review of best practices for the interdisciplinary care of children with severe BPD, and included recommendations for ventilator and gas exchange strategies.
+This chart provided is a guide, adapted from those recommendations and current clinical practice at Nationwide Children’s Hospital.